ejwillemse/BAN313/chapter3.md

 *** =instructions

-1. Determine the minimum number of access-gates required to ensure that the probability of the gates be insufficient is less than 0.05.
+1. Determine the minimum number of access-gates required to ensure that the probability of the gates being insufficient is less than 0.05.
 For this question, use the `qpois` function.
 Assign your answer to `minGates`.
 2. View the above value by printing it to the console output via the `script.R` file.

 *** =hint